jnozzi/cocoadev.com/SiteContent/General/CallToArms.markdown

-[[CallToArms]] - Metaphorically speaking of course.
+General/CallToArms - Metaphorically speaking of course.

 Apple has created for itself the best situation possible.

 It has Mac OS X, by far the world's best operating system.
-It has the [[GeeFive]]'s and cheaper machines holding prominent positions in the market as high quality and fairly high bang for buck computers.
-Finally it has the most powerful programming environment on any major platform based around the new interface, [[XCode]].
+It has the General/GeeFive's and cheaper machines holding prominent positions in the market as high quality and fairly high bang for buck computers.
+Finally it has the most powerful programming environment on any major platform based around the new interface, General/XCode.

 Apple will use this new found position in the market to push their market share, create more revenue and therefore profits and move the platform forward into the future as the prominent non-niche brand.